Tshmofen/course-platformer-unity-bsu/README.md

-# Course-Platformer-Unity
+# The Mask Project

-Coursework for BSU on creating a game based on the Unity Engine.
+2D action platformer based on the Unity Engine.
+Coursework for the Mechanics and Mathematics Faculty of BSU.

 ---